Daughter, father, future doctor: Victims of unrest in Venezuela

 Work colleague Juan Carlos Zambrano told El Pitazo that although Márquez supported former President Hugo Chavez, he went to a protest on April 24 organized by opposition party La Mesa de Unidad Democrática, just to see what was going on.

-While there, Márquez was shot in the head, He was taken to a hospital where he died from his injuries the next day.
+While there, Márquez was shot in the head.
+He was taken to a hospital where he died from his injuries the next day.

 According to state-run VTV, Tomatico, as he was often called, was the father of three children, ages 5, 7 and 10.